Get Involved in Helping the Monarchs!

 Community science efforts such as the Western Monarch Count address important questions about the distribution of monarchs and milkweed across the western US.
 For the Western Monarch Count, the Xerces society has trained hundreds volunteers to seek and count monarch butterflies at their overwintering sites.
 The data they have collected for over 25 years is used by scientists, land managers, media, and educational institutions for documenting population trends.

 In recent years, other projects have included documentation of early spring dispersal patterns (Western Monarch Mystery Challenge) as well as identification of the maximum breeding population size and distribution in mid-summer (International Monarch Monitoring Blitz).
 The Monarch Larva Monitoring Project tracks monarch eggs, larvae, and milkweed throughout North America.
-Local efforts such as those of the Pollinator Posse document the role that home gardens can play in monarch recovery.
+Local efforts such as those of the conducted by the Pollinator Posse document the role that home gardens can play in monarch recovery.

 You can get involved in the Western Monarch Count!
 Go to the Xerces website to learn how to participate in a count.